katta/fakerest/README.md

     Usage: fakerest.rb [options]
         -c, --config CONFIG_FILE         Confilg file to load request mappings (required) -p, --port PORT                  Port on which the fakerest to be run.
 Default = 1111 -w, --views VIEWS_FOLDER         Folder path that contains the views.
-        -u, --uploads UPLOADS_FOLDER     Folder to which any file uploads to be stored.
-        -h, --help                       Displays help message
+Default = <WORKING_DIR>/views -u, --uploads UPLOADS_FOLDER     Folder to which any file uploads to be stored.
+Default = <WORKING_DIR>/uploads -h, --help                       Displays this help message

 ### Examples